- Certification in Practice of Data Analytics

 Do you receive a final grade for each course?

 No. Final course grades are Pass/Fail based on an 80% or better score.

 Is there a sequence students should follow when taking the courses?

 Yes.
-We strongly recommend students take Foundation of Statistics, followed by Data Mining, and then Machine Learning.
-Visual Analytics can be taken last.
+It is required that students take Foundation of Statistics first, followed by Data Mining, and then Practical Application to Advanced Analytics or Machine Learning.
+Visual Analytics can be taken any time.

 Do I have to complete an application when registering for each course?

 No there is no application process.
 The registration includes typical required information only such as name, address, phone, etc.

 Can I receive an Ohio State transcript that will include these courses?

 No. This certification is non-credit, therefore the courses will not appear on an official Ohio State University transcript.